Use of Liquid Nutrient Broth Media

 Article Summary: Broth is a nutrient-infused liquid medium used for growing bacteria.
-Here is a summary of the advantages and disadvantages of this type of growth medium.
+Here is a summary of the advantages and disadvantages of this type of bacterial growth medium.

-Use of Liquid Nutrient Broth Media for Growing Bacteria
+Liquid Nutrient Broth Media for Growing Bacteria

 Sterile liquid broth media in test tubes.

 Media are initially sterilized, then inoculated with the bacteria of interest, and finally incubated for twenty four hours or more, to encourage bacterial growth.

 See Page 2 for more photos of different types of bacteria growing in liquid media!

 The two main types of bacterial growth media used are liquid broth and solid, Jell-o-like agar.
 Each has specific advantages and disadvantages.
 The growing environment used will depend on what the researcher wants to do with, or learn from, the microbes.